Inside my home Darkroom

 Several years ago, I built a home darkroom to give myself the freedom to work with analogue processes whenever I wanted.
 Since then, it’s been an integral part of how I create and finish my photographs.
 The ability to control every aspect of the print—from contrast and exposure to paper choice and toning—has had a major impact on the way I approach photography as a whole.

-To share more of my working process, I also host The Latent Hour—a monthly live stream held on the last Thursday of each month.
+To share more of my working process, I also host The Latent Hour—a monthly livestream held on the last Thursday of each month.
 It’s a relaxed, behind-the-scenes look at recent darkroom work, including demonstrations, project discussions, and technique breakdowns.
 For full details and upcoming sessions, visit the Events page.